rpi900/packages/rpi900/README.md

     sudo nano /etc/rpi900.conf

 The default rate of 9600 bits/second corresponds to the default rate of the DNT900 radio.

+During installation, your `/boot/cmdline.txt` is modified to remove the `console` and `kgdboc` on `ttyAMA0`, and the `serial-getty@ttyAMA0` service is also disabled.
+(This is required to free up the serial port for use by the DNT900 radio.)

 The package provides a [*systemd service*](http://crashmag.net/useful-systemd-commands) to control the line discipline.
 Control the service as follows: